Auckland

 I tend to teach students what they want to learn, and try to make a point of finding out what they like in music and expanding on that.
 I believe growing the musical mind is important, so I tend to focus more on my students getting to know music through their own ears, voices and bodies first.

-My teaching is informed by the Music Learning Theory (MLT) of Edwin Gordon, who compiled many of the positive aspects of the teaching philosophies of Laban, Kodaly, Suzuki, and Orff, and I take some inspiration from some other MLT exponents like Andy Mullen, Marilyn Lowe, and Krista Jadro.
+My teaching is informed by the Music Learning Theory (MLT) of Edwin Gordon, who compiled many of the positive aspects of the teaching philosophies of Laban, Kodaly, Suzuki, and Orff, and I take some inspiration from some other MLT exponents like Andy Mullen, Marilyn Lowe, Krista Jadro, Eric Rasmussen and Beau Taillefer.
 I like to draw an analogy between language learning and music learning, and think most modern “traditional” Western music learning is done backwards, with theory and explanations used to read, reading used to create sound at the instrument, and instrumental sound eventually used to learn how to listen.

-MLT instruction follows a more natural progression, from acculturating and immersion in the musical language, to conversations (imitation, call/response, improvisation), vocally and then instrumentally, to learning fundamentally important sound concepts (macrobeat/microbeat/division, duple/triple/unequal metres, rhythm patterns, resting tone, major/minor/other modal tonalities, tonic and dominant, tonal patterns), and then finally using that understanding to improvise, learn songs by ear, arrange, compose, and read and write music notation.
+MLT instruction follows a more natural progression, from acculturating and immersion in the musical language, to conversations (imitation, call/response, improvisation), vocally and then instrumentally, to learning fundamentally important sound concepts (macrobeat/microbeat/division, duple/triple/unequal metres, rhythm patterns, resting tone, major/minor/other modal tonalities, tonic and dominant, tonal patterns), and then finally using that understanding to improvise, learn songs by ear, arrange, compose, read and write music notation, and learn about theory if needed.

-I have experience playing and teaching in pop, rock and roll, jazz, blues, classical, gospel and other styles, and am always keen to broaden my students’ musical horizons as well as my own.
+I have experience playing and teaching in pop, jazz, blues, classical, gospel, free improv and other styles, and am always keen to broaden my students’ musical horizons as well as my own.

 I also have a passion for musical tuning and alternative tuning systems, and think exploration and discussion of historical, modern and novel tunings are very fruitful in opening up new musical avenues.